 Chapter 3379-9 Reports

-The Ohio arts council shall report as required by law to the governor and the general assembly of Ohio on the state of the arts.
+The council shall report biennially as required by law to the governor and the general assembly of Ohio on the state of the arts.
 It may also publish other reports or studies on matters affecting the state of the arts in the growth and development of the state of Ohio.
 All such reports shall be provided to the governor, the general assembly of Ohio, and upon request, to the general public.

-(A) Each council member will file with the executive director and chairman of the council at such date as determined by the council (and in the case of new members of the council within sixty days following their appointment by the governor), a statement listing his employment by or interest in (financial or otherwise) organizations eligible for council support.
+(A) Each council member will file with the executive director and chair of the council at such date as determined by the council (and in the case of new members of the council within sixty days following their appointment by the governor), a statement listing his or her employment by or interest in (financial or otherwise) organizations eligible for council support.
 Such statement shall be kept current to reflect any substantial changes.

-(C) Council officials and employees must, at all times, comply with the ethics law (Chapter 102. and Sections 2921.42 and 2921.43 of the Revised Code) as interpreted by the courts and ohio ethics commission, and fully described in commission advisory opinions to the council.
+(C) Council officials and employees must, at all times, comply with the ethics law (Chapter 102. and sections 2921.42 and 2921.43 of the Revised Code) as interpreted by the courts and Ohio ethics commission, and fully described in commission advisory opinions to the council.

 (D) If an officer, board member or employee of an organization serves on council, the council member is prohibited from having an interest in the organization's receipt of financial support from the council unless the council member shows that he or she meets a four-part exception to the public contract restrictions in the ethics law, set forth in division (C) of section 2921.42 of the Revised Code.

-(E) In order to meet one of the requirements (division (C)(2) of section 2921.42 of the Revised Code), the Council member would have to show that:
+(E) In order to meet one of the requirements (division (C)(2) of section 2921.42 of the Revised Code), the council member would have to show that:

 (2) The organization meets the eligibility requirements to receive a grant;

 (3) The organization's score is above the cutoff point for funding if one has been established by the council;